 There are over 90 varied stalls and attractions.
 The stalls give the public an opportunity to meet local charities, crafts and small businesses throughout the day and to discover interesting organisations and unusual items to buy.
 Some of the stalls offer delicious things to eat and drink, while others have games and children's items to buy.

 We also have free entertainment and attractions throughout the day.
-In the past these have included the Maypole Dancing, Birds of Prey demonstration, Shetland Ponies, Juggling and Circus Skills, Punch & Judy, the Cobham Band and our regular live Jazz Band in Church Street, and more.
+These include Maypole Dancing, Birds of Prey demonstrations, Shetland Ponies, Juggling and Circus Skills, Punch & Judy, the Cobham Band and our regular live Jazz Band in Church Street, and more.

 Other major attractions we have every year on the Leg O'Mutton field are the Cobham Garden Club Autumn Show, Cobham Bus Museum and the ever popular Classic & Vintage Car Gathering.

 A special new attraction this year is the WW1 Tent showcasing events a hundred years ago.
-Brooklands Museum will be showing the SE5a plane which operated in the first World War.
+Brooklands Museum will be showing a replica of a SE5a plane which operated in the first World War.

 All day parking is available on the Leg O'Mutton Field for a small charge £2.